-A sudden appearance of dead fish in a lake or pond causes considerable concern and alarm for most people.
-Our first reaction is to suspect someone of poisoning the water body.
-Most fill kills; however, result from natural events, although people can influence their frequency and severity.
+A sudden appearance of dead fish in a lake or pond causes considerable concern and alarm for most people, whose first reaction is to suspect someone of poisoning the water body.
+Most fill kills, however, result from natural events, although people can influence their frequency and severity.
 Fish kills usually result from too little oxygen in the water, according to biologists with the Florida Fish and Wildlife Conservation Commission.
 The Southwest Regional Office of the Commission covers 13 southwest Florida counties and receives between 100 and 150 fish kill reports each year.
 While some result from spills or illegal discharges of toxic substances, most kills occur when oxygen dissolved in the water drops to levels insufficient for fish survival.

 For a dissolved oxygen or DO related fish kill to occur, a combination of environmental conditions must occur simultaneously.
 Weather patterns, water temperature, depth and quality, amount and type of plant growth, fish community structure, along with the presence of viruses and bacteria, are all factors that are necessary to trigger a fish kill.
 Lakes, ponds, and canals located in residential areas are particularly vulnerable to DO-related fish kills.
 Developed areas create runoff that contains high amounts of nutrients from septic tanks; street and yard drainage that enters water bodies and causes water quality problems.
 High levels of nutrients from fertilizers applied to lawns, golf courses and farms cause aquatic plants to thrive.